felixisto/CowsAndBulls/README.md

 Cows and Bulls video game on iOS.

 Must be played on a LAN network.
-This is the numerical version of "Cows and Bulls".
+This is the numerical version of the popular code-breaking game "Cows and Bulls".

 # Main Screen
 ![alt text](https://github.com/felixisto/CowsAndBulls/blob/master/Screenshots/scrn0.png)